Bishop George Browning

 Mr Nasser Mashni

 Nasser is the son of a Palestinian refugee.
-He is a co-founder of Australians For Palestine, a founding board member of Olive Kids, and CEO of a financial services company.
+He is a co-founder of Australians For Palestine and a founding board member of Olive Kids.
 With his father’s legacy in mind, Nasser is determined to continue the struggle for justice and a free Palestine.

 Mr Bruce Francis